thelabuzov/100-days-of-code/log.md

 **Thoughts**: Motivate in challenge is that many people write code at the same time, this creates a working environment and you know that you're not alone.

 **Link(s) to work**: [Portfolio](http://codlipa.github.io/100-days-of-code/code/035/portfolio)

+### Day 36: October 5, 2021

+**Today's Progress**: Created a progress bar with my skills and added an iframe with a video game inside the website.
+Decorated the links by adding neon lights.

+**Thoughts**: I really miss the times when there was a lot of time to write code, and now I am simultaneously studying in college and now time is short.

+**Link(s) to work**: [Portfolio](http://codlipa.github.io/100-days-of-code/code/036/portfolio)